2sic/app-gallery/readme.md

 ### Configuration (Settings, Resources)

-Gallery App Fancybox3 does not have any app settings but some app resources(labels) you can customize.
+Gallery App Fancybox3 uses the new, [standard Settings-System in 2sxc](http://r.2sxc.org/settings) to configure it.
+It also has app resources (i18n labels) you can customize.

 ### Style